Frege/frege/README.md

 Project State
 -------------

-The compiler, an Eclipse plugin and a provisional version of the documentation can be [downloaded](https://github.com/Frege/frege/releases).
+The compiler, an Eclipse plugin, and a provisional version of the documentation can be [downloaded](https://github.com/Frege/frege/releases).
 Note that Frege requires at least JDK 7 to compile and run programs.

 A number of tools are **written in Frege**: